scapula07/Farcaster-frame-template/README.md

 A Farcaster frame that allows users to mint NFTs on solana directly to their wallets or email after recasting and liking the cast.
 Check out the [blog] for more details on how to create this frame and check out this [cast](https://warpcast.com/avneesh/0x7dc70d75) to see the frame in action.

+This project was built for the Encode solana hackathon

 ## Tools

 Tools used in this project are: